godot-escoria/escoria-docs/scripting/z_esc_reference.rst

 Changes the state of ``object`` to the one specified.
+This command is primarily used to play animations.

-If the specified object's associated animation player has an animation with the same name, that that animation is also played.
+If the specified object's associated animation player has an animation with the same name, that animation is also played.

-Can be used to change the appearance of an item or player character.
-See https://docs.escoria-framework.org/states for details.
+When the "state" of the object is set - for example, a door may be set to a "closed" state - this plays the matching "close" animation if one exists (to show the door closing in the game).
+When you re-enter the room (via a different entry), or restore a saved game, the state of the door object will be restored - showing the door as a closed door.

 **Parameters**